honeyhiveai/honeyhive-workflows/docs/WORKFLOWS.md

 ### Purpose

-Generates and validates Terragrunt plans with comprehensive checks.
+Generates and validates Terragrunt plans with comprehensive checks using [gruntwork-io/terragrunt-action](https://github.com/gruntwork-io/terragrunt-action) for execution.

 ### Inputs